eliasankerhold/BlueFTC/README.md

                               mixing_chamber_channel_id=MXC_ID, mixing_chamber_heater_id=HEATER_ID,
                               pid_config_path='path/to/my/calibration_table.csv')
 ```
-The calibration table has to consist one header row and four columns, storing the setpoint itself in milli Kelvin and the P, I, D parameters that have manually been found to work at the respective temperature.
-If such table is given, the ``set_mxc_heater_setpoint(my_setpoint)`` function will first find the pid parameters from the calibation table that are the closest to the desired temperature ``my_setpoint``, apply them to the device and only after that, changes the setpoint of the PID control.
-This behavior can be suppressed even if a calibration table is given by passing ``use_pid_calib=False``.
+The calibration table has to consist of one header row and four columns, storing the setpoint itself in milli Kelvin and the P, I, D parameters that have manually been found to work at the respective temperature.
+If such table is given, the ``set_mxc_heater_setpoint(temperature=my_setpoint)`` function will first find the pid parameters from the calibation table that are the closest to the desired temperature ``my_setpoint``, apply them to the device and only after that, change the setpoint of the PID control.
+This behavior can be suppressed even if a calibration table is given by passing ``set_mxc_heater_setpoint(temperature=my_setpoint, use_pid_calib=False)``.

 <!-- ROADMAP -->